jython/book/sandbox/functions.rst

 Function Syntax and Basics
 --------------------------

-Functions are usually defined by using the ``def`` keyword, the name of the function, its parameters (if any), and the body of code.
+Functions are usually defined by using the :keyword:`def` keyword, the name of the function, its parameters (if any), and the body of code.
 We will start by looking at this example function::